Choosing Best Breast Pads and Shields

 Are Breast Shields Necessary?

-They are not necessary, but they can be effective in helping you get the most out of your pump.
-They help you to avoid nipple pain and reduce the risk of blocked milk ducts, which can lead to clogged ducts and mastitis.
+They are unnecessary, but they can be effective in helping you get the most out of your pump.
+They help you avoid nipple pain and reduce the risk of blocked milk ducts, which can lead to clogged ducts and mastitis.

 A lot of moms use both breast shields and breast pads during breastfeeding.
 This helps them stay dry and comfortable even if you’re going through a particularly leaky period.
-Breast shields are important for nursing moms who have trouble with nipple pain or latch-on problems, because they can help keep your baby’s mouth from distorting your nipple too much when she latches on for feeding time.
-Using breast shields also makes it easier for you to pump milk if you’d like to store some for later use!
+Breast shields are essential for nursing moms with nipple pain or latch-on problems because they can help keep your baby’s mouth from distorting your nipple too much when she latches on for feeding time.
+Breast shields also make it easier for you to pump milk if you’d like to store some for later use!

 Leave a Comment